Not what was, but what can be. . .

-But mom was broken, and dad hid behind a newspaper, hoping it would all go away.
 That brokenness, and the fact that our dad didn’t rescue my mom or us, fractured me and my siblings as we grew up.
 It was chaotic.
 Hard.
 There were punishments or rages that were scary.
 But there also moments of absolute normalcy.
+It was confusing.

-When I became a Christian, I wasn’t churched in any way, but everything on the inside of me began to change.
-Later as a young mom, I began to pray that my heart would heal.
+When I became a Christian, I began to pray that my heart would heal.

-The more I prayed the more I sensed this word was key: forgive.
+The more I prayed the more I sensed that forgiving was key.

 not what was, but what can be

-My past shaped me, but it doesn’t define me or limit who I can be or how I can spiritually grow, with God’s help.
+My past shaped me, but it didn’t define me or limit who I can be.

 Did you read the Introduction of The Unburdened Heart (click here to read Intro free) this week?

 Q: If you were to post a picture of who you once where, what would that image be?